zhliau/fika-headless-docker/README.md

 - **Resource Intensive**: Requires a server with significant resources (CPU, RAM, and storage) to run effectively.
 - **Complex Setup**: Involves setting up and maintaining a separate server environment, which can be complex for those unfamiliar with Docker or server management.
 - **Cost**: Running a dedicated server may incur additional costs, especially if using cloud services.

-# 🧙 Features
-- 🐎 Run Fika Dedicated client fully headless in docker container, with or without GPU on the docker host.
-- 🔄 Supports [Corter-ModSync](https://github.com/c-orter/modsync/), to automatically keep dedicated client mods up to date
-- 🔨 Automatic restart on raid end, to manage container memory usage
-- 🚚 Automatic purging of EFT `Logs/` dir, to clear out large logfiles due to logspam
-- 🍬 Optionally use Nvidia GPU when running the client, still completely headless without a real display

 # 📦 Releases
 The image build is triggered off git tags and hosted on ghcr. `latest` will always point to the latest version.